At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KTVZ

 At least 8 dead and many injured after crowd surge at Travis Scott’s Astroworld Festival in Houston, officials say

-At least eight people are dead and many others were injured after a crowd surged forward as rapper Travis Scott was on stage at the Astroworld Festival in Houston on Friday night, officials said.
+At least eight people were killed and scores injured when a crowd surged toward a stage at a Houston music festival on Friday night, squeezing audience members who had nowhere to escape, officials said.

-“We had scores of individuals that were injured,” Houston Fire Chief Sam Peña during a news conference early Saturday morning.

-About 50,000 people were at the sold-out outdoor music festival at NRG Park — the stadium complex where the Astrodome and the NRG Stadium stand — when the incident happened just after 9 p.m.
+About 50,000 people were at the sold-out outdoor Astroworld Festival at NRG Park — the stadium complex where the Astrodome and the NRG Stadium stand — when the incident happened just after 9 p.m.
 CT, officials said.

+Video from the event showed the performer on stage — rapper and event organizer Travis Scott — pause and look on in confusion as an ambulance with flashing lights moved into the densely packed crowd.

 That sparked panic, and the situation worsened and overwhelmed security personnel there, he said.

-“People began to fall out, become unconscious and it created additional panic” and Peña said at the news conference.
+“People began to fall out, become unconscious, and it created additional panic,” Peña said at a news conference.

 More than 300 people were treated at a field hospital set up near the festival, Peña said.

-Twenty-three people were taken to hospitals — 11 of whom were in critical condition — and eight of them died, Peña said.
-One patient was 10 years old, and at last check was in critical condition, Peña told CNN Saturday morning.
+Twenty-three people were taken to hospitals, and eight of them died, Peña said.
+One patient is 10 years old, and at last check was in critical condition, Peña told CNN Saturday morning.

+Some of the patients were in cardiac arrest as they were taken to hospitals, Peña said.
+Further details about the injuries weren’t immediately available.
+The causes of death will be determined by a medical examiner, he said.

+The deadly surge came hours after at least one person was injured when people rushed through a VIP entrance to the event in the afternoon.

 Crowd members attempt CPR on the injured

-Those who attended the concert shared on social media the chaos that ensued.
+People who attended Friday’s concert shared on social media the chaos that ensued after the deadly nighttime surge.
 Medical personnel were so overwhelmed with the injuries that some audience members attempted to administer CPR.

-The event’s live stream showed Scott pause his performance to look on in confusion as an ambulance with lights flashing pulled into the venue.

-The event was stopped by Houston police and event security staff “as soon as the situation got to the point where it was overwhelming the resources there,” but by then “the damage had been done,” Peña said.
+Houston police and event security staff stopped the concert “as soon as the situation got to the point where it was overwhelming the resources there,” but by then “the damage had been done,” Peña said.

 Peña said the cause of the surge was not immediately clear.